 Bobby was right — I like the mask a lot.
 For him, the days on set were like a lot of others.
 He talks about those days here.
 After the gig, new journeyman jobs came along and he forgot the Gorn, but he helped create an episode that truly represents the message of Star Trek.

 Clark was in four TOS episodes, all in season two.
 In addition to the mask, I also bought an 8×10 from Mirror Mirror.
-Extras and stunt people avoided having their faces clearly seen on screen, as being recognizable in one episode limits your ability to appear in future episodes; Mirror Mirror is the only episode to give us a really good look at Bobby.
+Extras and stunt people avoided having their faces clearly seen on screen, as being recognizable in one episode limited the ability to appear in future episodes; Mirror Mirror is the only episode to give us a really good look at Bobby.